CEDL2017/homework3-policy-gradient/report.md

 Problem 5,6

 In the previous problem, we use the baseline to reduce the variance.
 In this problem, we are going to use the one-step bootstrap to solve the problem.
 We will make each timestep's reward add on the multiplication of discount_rate and baseline prediction to make it the new r(reward).
-For problem 6, we just simply change the 1-step to i-step bootstrapping.
+For problem 6, we just simply introduce the GAE which will use lambda to compromise the above methods.